 ACU Measures and Achievements

 The ACU was established in December 1974 when the countries in the region were facing settlement difficulties, mainly due to resource constraints.
 The ACU started its operations a year later in November 1975.
 Over the years, the ACU has displayed a sense of true commitment, consolidated and nurtured throughout its operations.
-By applying sound strategies, it achieved pre-determined objectives to facilitate settlement on a multilateral basis, to promote the use of participants’ currencies, to improve monetary and banking cooperation, and to expand trade and economic activity among the countries of the ESCAP region.
+By applying sound strategies, it achieved pre-determined objectives to facilitate settlement on a multilateral basis, to promote the use of participants’ currencies, to improve monetary and banking co-operation, and to expand trade and economic activity among the countries of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) region.

 The results of long-term initiatives to raise the Union achievements are evident from the following facts:

 (1) Rapid expansion of trade: Since the inception of the ACU, transactions have experienced a remarkable growth.
-In 2007, volume of transactions (one way plus accrued interest) amounted to USD 15,830.5 million depicting 31.4 percent growth compared to the preceding year.
-On a monthly basis, the average transactions stood at USD 1,319.2 million compared to USD 1,004.2 million last year.
+In 2020, volume of transactions (one way plus accrued interest) amounted to USD 9,302.22 million.
+On a monthly basis, the average transactions stood at USD 775.19 million.

 (2) Timely settlement: Under the ACU Procedure Rules, the debtor members should pay up their dues in convertible currencies within four working days of the receipt of the notice of payment from the Secretary General.
 There has been no default by any member so far in meeting its obligation for the settlement of its net position within the stipulated time.

 (3) Establishment of multi-currency settlement system: Based on the approval of the ACU Board of Directors at the 37th Meeting in Myanmar (June 2008), the accounts of the ACU are held in “Asian Monetary Units” (AMUs), comprising ACU dollar and ACU euro with effect from January 1, 2009.
-Since then, the participants are authorized to settle transactions either in US dollar or Euro within the ACU mechanism.
+Since then, the participants are authorized to settle transactions either in US Dollar or Euro within the ACU mechanism.
+In July 2019, according to the Board of Directors' approval at the 48th Meeting in Bhutan, the accounts of the ACU were held in AMUs comprising of ACU dollar, ACU euro, and ACU yen with effect from January 1, 2020.
+As a result, the participants were permitted to commence settlement of Japanese Yen─in addition to US Dollar and Euro─transactions through the ACU mechanism.

 (4) Revision of the Agreement Establishing the ACU and Procedure Rules: In tandem with developments and challenges ahead, the ACU Board of Directors amended the Agreement Establishing the ACU and Procedure Rules.